sirthias/swave/docs/src/paradox/usage/transformations/streams-of-streams.md

 Streams, like most other abstractions, can be nested.
 This means that you can have a `Spout[Spout[T]]` like you can have a `List[List[T]]`. *swave* offers a number of @ref[transformations] that either

-1. create a stream-of-streams from in incoming stream of "regular" elements (which we call "injecting")
+1. create a stream-of-streams from in incoming stream of "regular" elements (which we call **injecting**)

     @@@ p { .centered }
     ![An Injecting Transformation](.../injecting.svg)
     @@@

-2. or flatten a stream-of-streams back to an outgoing stream of "regular" elements (which we call "flattening")
+2. or flatten a stream-of-streams back to an outgoing stream of "regular" elements (which we call **flattening**)

     @@@ p { .centered }
     ![A Flattening Transformation](.../flattening.svg)